sleepreap/Kaggle-Pawpularity/README.md

 - [Beit](https://arxiv.org/abs/2106.08254)
 - [Vit](https://arxiv.org/abs/2010.11929)

+Note that the timm library used is 1.0.9.

 # Results
 We can only compare with the leaderboard score as the competition is already over.
 We managed to get between 186th and 187th place, which is top 5.29%